csc7/PP5_CI_GDEC/README.md

 # **7 .
 Wireframes**

 Wireframes were developed in order to gather goals, user stories, requirements and expectations, and have the design references for desktop, tablet and mobile devices.

-Please check the PDFs files for each case in the following links:
+Please check the image files for each case in the following links:

 <details>
     <summary>Desktop Wireframe Image for Home Page</summary>